safespring/docs/content/compute/api.md

 ### Windows

+!!! note "These instructions aren't well tested or perhaps even incomplete.
+Please let us know if you need help or know how to improve them!"

 To be able to use the Openstack client from Windows you need [Python 2.7].
-After the installation is finished, open a command prompt
+After the installation is finished, open a command prompt:

 ```shell
 C: